TheCakeIsNaOH/choco-remixer/README.md

 This automates [internalizing/recompiling](https://chocolatey.org/docs/how-to-recompile-packages) select Chocolatey packages.

-## Why?
+## Why did I make this?

 - Because relying on software to be available at a specific URL on the internet in perpetuity is not a good idea.
 - Manually downloading and internalizing for each package version is a lot of work.
-- The [Chocolatey business license](https://chocolatey.org/pricing#faq-pricing) that also has [automated internalization functionality](https://chocolatey.org/docs/features-automatically-recompile-packages) is:
+- The [Chocolatey business license](https://chocolatey.org/pricing#faq-pricing) that has similar [automated internalization functionality](https://chocolatey.org/docs/features-automatically-recompile-packages) is:

    - Not open source
    - Too expensive for almost all non-business users because it starts at $1,600/year